 - Things I’m grateful for and why?

-- What I love about myself and my character?
+- What do I love about myself and my character?

 - Things I made happened?